shwina/still-magic/_en/style.md

     -   Prefer `if` to `else`

 ## How Can I Specify Default Values for My Functions' Parameters? {#s:style-defaults}

+[Working memory](#g:working-memory) can only hold a few items at once: initial estimates in the 1950s put the number at 7 plus or minus 2 [Mill1956](#BIB), and more recent estimates put it as low as 4 or 5.
+If your function requires two dozen parameters, the odds are very good that users will frequently forget them or put them in the wrong order.
+One solution is to give parameters default values ([CHAPTER](../style/));
+another is to bundle them together so that (for example) people pass three `point` objects instead of nine separate `x`, `y`, and `z` values.

 -   Give users control over everything *and* the ability to ignore details
 -   Example: testing tolerance for image comparison